graup/flask-restless-security/README.md

-This is a simple bootstrapped Flask API using SQLAlchemy, Flask-Security, and JWT tokens for authentication.
+This is a simple bootstrapped Flask Website + API using Flask-Restless, Flask-Security, SQLAlchemy and JWT tokens for authentication.

-Credits go to Nic for providing the basic structure: http://stackoverflow.com/a/24258886/700283
+Credits go to Nic for providing the basic idea: http://stackoverflow.com/a/24258886/700283

+I changed the structure quite a bit and added stubs for testing and templates.

 Setup
 =====